-We recently received a reader request asking if we could make a blue version of our Christmas howliday dog treat tag and label freebies.
-They were looking for labels to use when gifting goodies for Hanukkah.
-Since those freebies are Christmas-themed in their design, text, and format, I decided to create a slightly different set of holiday dog treat labels and share it in both the requested shades of blue as well as in red and green.
-That way, you can pick your preferred colour or mix-and-match between both sets.
-Or with our previous Christmas freebies, too.
+Whatever the occasion for celebration, we wish you the happiest of howlidays, furfriends!
+We recently received a reader request asking if we could share a blue version of our free Christmas dog treat tag and labels.
+They were looking for holiday dog treat labels for gifting Hanukkah goodies.
+Since those printables are Christmas-themed in their design, text, and format, I decided to create a slightly different set of general holiday dog treat labels and tags.
+They’re shared here in the requested shades of blue as well as our colour combo.
+You can pick your preferred holiday style, mix-and-match between both sets, or mix them with our other free treat labels.
 Pawesome!

 Creating with Different Colours or for Other Occasions

 Not quite your colour or style?
-Check out our massive collection of coloured paw print tag and label freebies.
-These text-free mix-and-match labels are shared in a whole rainbow of colours.
-There is also a plain black option, which is great for printing on a coloured paper, if you prefer.
+Looking for labels for a different special occasion or celebration?
+Check out our simple print tags and labels.
+That’s a massive free collection of textless mix-and-match labels, available in a rainbow of different colours.
+There is also a plain black option, which is great for printing on a coloured paper.

 You can print homemade tags on coloured paper instead of using coloured ink, or create extra special layered tags by gluing printed labels to a coloured or textured backing.
 Layering is a great way to include materials in your design that are difficult to print, like metallic, glittery, or textured papers.
 It’s also a nice option for strong patterns that would be distracting on the main body of the tag.
 Scrapbook papers make great fancy firm backings.
 Recycled greeting cards work well, too!

-Looking for a Different Style of Dog Treat or Gift Tag?
+Looking for a Different Style of Dog Treat Label or Gift Tag?

 Other Doggone Great Hanukkah Ideas

-Looking for more doggone great Hanukkah ideas?
-Adding a touch of colour to any treat or toy is an easy way to make things a little more festive.
-Or, you can keep the toys or treats simple and just add a pop of colour with wrapping.
-So easy in fact that as a little extra idea from this blue Howliday request, I created a blue and white Hanukkah DIY dog tug toy for you.
-DIY details and pics will be shared in a bonus post after this one.
+Looking for more dog-friendly Hanukkah ideas?
+Using colour is an easy way to make toys or treats a little more festive.
+Or, you can keep the toys or treats simple, and just add a pop of colour with wrapping.
+It’s so easy in fact that as a little extra idea from this blue Howliday request, I created a blue and white Hanukkah DIY dog tug toy for you!
+DIY details will be shared in a bonus Hanukkah post after this one.
 Happy Hanukkah to those of you celebrating!
 We wish you a joy-filled Hanukkah season, filled with light, laughter, family, friends, and fun.

 Looking for pet-friendly holiday and special occasion ideas?
 We take requests for future posts, and have created dog-friendly holiday DIYs, recipes, freebies, and more (including for holidays and occasions we don’t celebrate ourselves).
 We can’t turn every special request into a scheduled post due to planning and other constraints, but will try to help with ideas where we can!